sheikhsadi899/Manual-Testing-Project-1/README.md

 ## 🎯 Objective

 The main objective of this project was to:

-Identify functional defects in the application Validate core features and workflows
+-Identify functional defects in the application -Validate core features and workflows
-Evaluate usability and user experience
+-Evaluate usability and user experience
-Ensure proper input validation and system behavior
+-Ensure proper input validation and system behavior